Principal Investigators A-B

 Timothy L. Vollmer, MD

 Dr. Vollmer is the Director of Neurosciences Clinical Research.
-He is currently involved as Principles Investigator of Sub Investigator in 26 clinical trials in multiples sclerosis at the University of Colorado, with participation in additional studies in the near future.
+He is currently involved as Principle Investigator or Sub Investigator on approximately 30 clinical studies in multiples sclerosis at the University of Colorado.
 Many of these studies involve immunotherapies for the treatment of this disease.
-Dr. Vollmer has a particular interest in investigator initiated clinical trials focusing on optimizing current therapies and combinations of therapies.
-To date, Dr. Vollmer has completed over 100 clinical studies in MS. He is active in the local, regional and international communities conducting research in MS. He lectures frequently in the United States and Europe.
+Dr. Vollmer has a particular interest in investigator-initiated clinical trials focusing on optimizing current therapies and combinations of therapies using volumetric MRI and biomarkers as key outcome assessments.
+He also collaborates with several basic science laboratories on mechanism of action of newer MS therapies, and is working in collaboration to develop a vaccine approach to MS that involves inducing regulatory B lymphocytes that target CNS antigens.
+To date, Dr. Vollmer has completed over 100 clinical studies in MS. He is active in the local, regional and international communities conducting research in MS. He lectures frequently in the United States and internationally.

 Anastacia Wall, PA-C

 Ms. Wall's research interests include immunotherapies for multiple sclerosis (MS) patients and quality of life in patients with demyelinating diseases.

 Dr. West’s research interests cover multiple areas, including medical education, inpatient medicine and multiple sclerosis (MS).
 His primary interest is in medical/clinical education, particularly for residents and fellows, and includes methods of bedside teaching, curriculum development and effective feedback.
 He has also been involved in inpatient studies of acute treatment of stroke, secondary stroke prevention, and quality improvement initiatives in hospitalized neurology patients.
 His other area of interest is in optimizing treatment in patients with MS.